-- 8.7.4 Recruitment materials and advertisements submitted for CIRB review require a distribution plan.
-Submission of drafts of materials or scripts for videos prior to production is encouraged since changes required by the CIRB could be costly to make after production. - 8.7.5 Approval for recruitment material requires the submission of the final copy. - 8.8 Review of Materials Directed to Study Participants - 8.8.1 The CIRB reviews materials to be provided to study participants.
-Examples of these materials include letters directed to study participants and medication calendars or pill diaries. - 8.9 Translated Documents - 8.9.1 The CIRB Operations Office (per section 5.9.9), CIRB Chair, Vice Chair, or designee verifies the following: - 8.9.1.1 The version date on all submitted documents matches with the most current CIRB-approved protocol; - 8.9.1.2 The study ID number and title match the most current CIRB-approved protocol; and - 8.9.1.3 The study ID number, title, and Protocol Version Date included on the Certificate of Accuracy match those on the submitted English language versions and correspond with the most current CIRB-approved protocol. - 8.10 Review of CTEP Action Letters and Adverse Event Reports - 8.10.1 CTEP Action Letters - 8.10.1.1 CTEP Type I Action Letters require immediate suspension of accrual to the study.
+- 8.7.4 Recruitment materials and advertisements submitted for CIRB review require a distribution plan. - 8.7.5 Submission of drafts of materials or scripts for videos prior to production is required since changes required by the CIRB could be costly to make after production.
+A final version of the video must be submitted to the CIRB for final review and approval. - 8.7.6 Approval for recruitment material requires the submission of the final copy. - 8.8 Review of Materials Directed to Study Participants - 8.8.1 The CIRB reviews materials to be provided to study participants.
+Examples of these materials include letters directed to study participants and medication calendars or pill diaries. - 8.9 Translated Documents - 8.9.1 The CIRB Operations Office (per section 5.9.9), CIRB Chair, Vice Chair, or designee verifies the following: - 8.9.1.1 The version date on all submitted documents matches with the most current CIRB-approved protocol; - 8.9.1.2 The study ID number and title match the most current CIRB-approved protocol; and - 8.9.1.3 The study ID number, title, and Version Date included on the Certificate of Accuracy match those on the submitted English language versions and correspond with the most current CIRB-approved protocol. - 8.10 Review of CTEP Action Letters and Adverse Event Reports - 8.10.1 CTEP Action Letters - 8.10.1.1 CTEP Type I Action Letters require immediate suspension of accrual to the study.
 Upon receipt from CTEP, the CIRB Operations Office immediately forwards Type I Action Letters to the Chair for review and acknowledgment.
-The CIRB Operations Office posts the Action Letter and information pertaining to the suspension of accrual to the CIRB website. - 8.10.1.2 CTEP Type II Action Letters are issued by CTEP and sent to the Study Chair(s) accompanied by a Request for Rapid Amendment (RRA).
-The CIRB Operations Office is copied on the RRA and takes the following actions:
+The CIRB Operations Office posts the Action Letter and information pertaining to the suspension of accrual to the CIRB website.

-- 8.10.1.2.1 Identifies affected studies on the CIRB menu. - 8.10.1.2.2 Forwards the RRA to the CIRB Chair, Vice Chair, or designee to determine if the anticipated amendment qualifies for expedited review as outlined in the OHRP Correspondence dated September 29, 2008 and located at the following URL:
+- 8.10.1.2 CTEP Type II Action Letters are issued by CTEP and sent to the Study Chair(s) accompanied by a Request for Rapid Amendment (RRA).
+The CIRB Operations Office is copied on the RRA and takes the following actions: - 8.10.1.2.1 Identifies affected studies on the CIRB menu. - 8.10.1.2.2 Forwards the RRA to the CIRB Chair, Vice Chair, or designee to determine if the anticipated amendment qualifies for expedited review as outlined in the OHRP Correspondence dated September 29, 2008 and located at the following URL: